MrWhiteNerdy/gatsby-starter-netlify-cms/src/pages/blog/2020-08-06-tips-i-give-myself-for-running-or-getting-back-into-a-workout-routine.md

 title: Getting Back into a Workout Routine After a Slump
 date: 2020-08-06T05:00:00.000Z
 description: >-
-  Did you experience a slum in your workout routine like I did when COVID orders kept us inside?
+  Did you experience a slump in your workout routine like I did when COVID began keeping us inside?
 I think I stopped running for a solid 2, maybe 2.5 months.
   Before we were kept inside I would consistently jog every single day, some days for as long as 1 hour.
 Let's just say my body did not appreciate the neglect!
 Here are some things I've taught myself to slowly change my mindset